 Putting your ear up to your wall may seem strange, but it can help you determine whether you need termite treatment.
 If you hear small clicking noises or the faint sound of munching in your walls, then you have reason to worry.
 The clicking sound belongs to soldier termites who hit their heads against surfaces to warn their colony of danger and the chewing noise indicates the presence of worker termites eating away at your walls and wood.

 Those tight-fitting door and window frames in your house may not necessarily be a result of water damage.
-In fact, termites could be the culprit!
 The moisture produced by termites when they eat can cause door and window frames to warp in a fashion similar to water damage.
 If you’re fighting to close your doors and windows, that could be an indicator that there is a much more important fight at hand—the fight against termites.

-Think you’ve spotted one of these six tell-tale signs, but still not sure whether termites have invaded your house?
+Think you’ve spotted one of these signs, but still not sure whether termites have invaded your house?
 One easy way to determine whether your house is termite-free is with an expert inspection.
 Luckily, Clancy Bros offers free termite inspections.
 Let us restore your peace of mind and protect your property from a termite infestation.
-Learn more about our termite treatments.
+Contact one of our experts today!